Bazzini Lab

 Our goal: The creative, innovative exploration of every aspect that makes life possible will ultimately translate to our understanding and ability to develop new strategies to prevent and treat illness and disease.

 Transformational science requires the transformation of science.
 Through the unparalleled generosity and vision of our founders, Jim and Virginia Stowers, we have a scientific ecosystem that encourages discovery and innovation.
 Jim, founder of American Century Investments, and Virginia followed their initial generous investment by establishing a funding model that provides ongoing support of our research through the annual dividends from American Century Investments.
-Because of this structure, Stowers scientists are uniquely positioned to explore with freedom, and allowed the ability to follow biological avenues that lead to novel discoveries and to share their findings for the betterment of humanity.
+Because of this structure, Stowers scientists are uniquely positioned to explore with freedom, allowed the ability to follow biological avenues that lead to novel discoveries, and to share their findings for the betterment of humanity.

 All forms of life are composed of cells.
 From a single-celled bacterium to a Giant Sequoia, from a worm to a human.
 Biology research at the molecular and cellular level is akin to the study of chemistry at the atomic level.
 The processes carried out by “molecules” within and between cells, the fundamental building blocks of every organism, are as diverse as the variability of life on our planet.
 The common yet vastly different functions performed by cells is an area primed for novel discoveries on decoding life’s secrets at the microscopic level.
 At the Stowers Institute, many of our scientists are dedicated to understanding the molecular and biochemical interactions governing our cells.